-On Monday, July 2, 2018, Instagram made its announcement that it would soon roll out a new feature named as ‘You’re all caught up'.
-This feature will notify after you’ve seen all posts uploaded on the previous two days by the people you follow.
+On Monday, July 2, 2018, Instagram made its announcement that it would soon roll out a new feature named ‘You’re all caught up.
+This feature will notify you after you’ve seen all posts uploaded on the previous two days by the people you follow.
 The message will let you have a better understanding of your feed.

 Instagram has been showing up with enough updates for a couple of months.
 The IGTV feature allows users to upload videos up to an hour; the recently added celebrity-designed filters, as well as the group video chat, are some of the recent updates that were rolled out.
 This new feature will be available on iOS and Android that will certainly help users to navigate through their feed easily.